-Grey Creek pass is a high mountain pass at an elevation of 2.072m (6,800ft) above the sea level located in British Columbia, Canada.
-It's one of the highest mountain roads of Canada.
+Grey Creek Pass is a high mountain pass at an elevation of 2.083m (6,833ft) above the sea level located in the Regional District of East Kootenay, in the Canadian province of British Columbia.
+It's one of the highest roads of Canada.